 While businesses focus on impressing potential investors, it’s equally important to conduct thorough due diligence on those investors.
 A mismatch in goals, values, or expectations can lead to conflicts down the line, affecting the business’s trajectory and hindering growth.

 Imagine you’re a founder of a sustainable fashion startup that prioritises ethical sourcing and environmentally friendly manufacturing practices.
 You’re seeking investment to scale your operations and expand your market presence.
-During your due diligence process, you discover that Investor A, while offering a significant capital injection, has a history of investing in industries known for environmental harm and questionable labor practices.
+During your due diligence process, you discover that Investor A, while offering a significant capital injection, has a history of investing in industries known for environmental harm and questionable labour practices.

-In contrast, Investor B, who is offering a comparable investment amount, has a track record of supporting socially responsible businesses and has a network of contacts in the sustainable fashion industry.
+In contrast, Investor B, offering a comparable investment amount, has a track record of supporting socially responsible businesses and a network of contacts in the sustainable fashion industry.
 Through due diligence, you realise that Investor B’s values align closely with your own, and they are likely to provide not only financial support but also valuable guidance and connections within your target market.

 In this scenario, conducting due diligence allowed you to identify the investor who is a better strategic fit for your business, aligns with your values, and can contribute to your long-term success.